shafinhasnat/semdgo/README.md

 ## SEMDGO
 SEMDGO (sem-dee-go) is a tool designed to serve markdown files efficiently.
+SEMDGO means `SErve MarkDown with GO`.
 The project was initiated on April 8, 2025, and is actively maintained.

 This tool aims to simplify the process of serving markdown-based content, providing an alternative to traditional HTML or frontend frameworks.
 SEMDGO is ideal for users who prefer writing in markdown and need a straightforward solution for hosting their markdown content.